kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-and-secure-workload-with-certificate.md

   </details>
 </div>

-## Make you mTLS endpoint more secure
+## Make your mTLS endpoint more secure

 Follow the instructions in the tabs to further secure the mTLS service or Function.
 Create AuthorizationPolicy that checks if the client's Common Name in the certificate matches.
 <div tabs>